cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-25-metacircular-evaluator.md

 When the `env-loop` is started we first check if we are dealing with the empty environment.
 If that is the case we break the recursion: we have scanned all frames in scope and we are therefore dealing with an unbound variable.
-If we are not dealing with the empty environment, we are getting the first frame from the environment (remember that the environment is a list of frames), get the value from the atom by using [`@`](http://www.braveclojure.com/zombie-metaphysics/#Atoms), and scan that.
+If we are not dealing with the empty environment, we are getting the first frame from the (remaining) environment (remember that the environment is a list of frames), get the value from the atom by using [`@`](http://www.braveclojure.com/zombie-metaphysics/#Atoms), and scan that.

 So now we can understand how to lookup a variable,